wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Kinematics Analysis/Components of Motion.md

 When we derive the kinematic equations from the basic principles of motion, we integrate acceleration to find velocity and then integrate velocity to find displacement.
 #### Position as Vector Components $x(t)$, $y(t)$, $z(t)$
 Are the scalar components of the position vector.
+	"Scalar components" refers to the "points" that a [[Abstract Mathematical Spaces#Vector Fields|vector field maps to a vector.]]
 ###### Scalar Quantity
 A **[[Static Equilibrium#Scalars|scalar]]** because it is a single numerical value.